MaxWave: Rapid maximum likelihood wavelet reconstruction of non-Gaussian features in gravitational wave data: RESULTS

-We compare the time-domain whitened reconstructions of the gravitational wave signal GW150914 \cite{GW150914} produced by the old algorithm BayesWave \textit{FastStart} and MaxWave in Figure \ref{fig:NH-C-vs-AH-W}.
-The old algorithm uses highly-oversampled wavelet transforms of whitened data and numerical recomputation of the transforms after each bright wavelet subtraction to produce the blue waveform.
-Maxwave creates the red waveform at minimal computational cost by using a single initial downsampled, heterodyned wavelet transform and analytical subtractions using partially precomputed, noise-independent wavelet inner products in the white wavelet basis.
-We expect the wavelet parameters identified using transforms in the original (blue waveform) and white (red waveform) wavelet basis to be slightly different, as the inner products of wavelets in the two bases are slightly different.
-Also note that downsampling and heterodyning reduces the overlap between nearby time pixels by two orders of magnitude.
-Thus, match values between nearby wavelets are lower, and fewer wavelets are identified and clustered by MaxWave (red waveform) compared to the old algorithm (blue waveform), where the $\Delta t$ overlap is extremely high.
-The final reconstructions for the old algorithm and Maxwave are plotted in both the white/un-physical (top) or original/physical (bottom) wavelet basis.
+We compare the time-domain whitened reconstructions of the gravitational wave signal GW150914 \cite{GW150914, GWTC-1, GWOSC_O1_O3} produced by the old algorithm BayesWave \textit{FastStart} and MaxWave in Fig. \ref{fig:NH-C-vs-AH-W}.
+The old algorithm uses highly-oversampled wavelet transforms of whitened data and numerical recomputation of the transforms after each bright wavelet subtraction to produce the black waveform.
+MaxWave creates the purple waveform at minimal computational cost by using a single initial downsampled, heterodyned wavelet transform and analytical subtractions using partially precomputed, noise-independent wavelet inner products in the white wavelet basis.
+We expect the wavelet parameters identified using transforms in the original (black waveform) and white (purple waveform) wavelet basis to be slightly different, as the inner products of wavelets in the two bases are slightly different.
+Also note that downsampling and heterodyning reduces the overlap between nearby time pixels by upto two orders of magnitude depending on the $\tau$ layer.
+Thus, match values between nearby wavelets are lower, and fewer wavelets are identified and clustered by MaxWave (purple waveform) compared to the old algorithm (black waveform), where the $\Delta t$ overlap is extremely high.
+MaxWave's error envelopes are computed using Eq. (\ref{eq:variance}).

-Wavelets in the original and white wavelet basis have slightly different inner products that affect numerical or analytical subtractions and subsequent bright wavelet identification.
+Wavelets in the original and white wavelet basis have slightly different inner products that affect numerical or analytical subtractions and subsequent bright pixel identification.
 The wavelet parameters identified in our reconstructions are also affected by downsampling of the different $\tau$ layers used in our analysis.

-Figure \ref{fig:Selection-Bias:All-modifications} compares wavelet identified by the old algorithm to those selected by MaxWave using analytical subtractions for downsampled, heterodyned transforms in the white wavelet basis.
-The parameter values selected by MaxWave are physically meaningful as they follow a three-dimensional time-frequency-$\tau$ evolution track as seen in the case of binary black hole signals.
+Fig. \ref{fig:Selection-Bias:All-modifications} compares wavelet identified by the old algorithm to those selected by MaxWave.
+BayesWave \textit{FastStart} Q values are shown at the nearest MaxWave $\tau$ grid point using the relation $\tau = Q / (2\pi f_0)$.
+The parameter values selected are physically meaningful as they follow a three-dimensional time-frequency-$\tau$ evolution track as observed for binary black hole signals.